 Many travelers are familiar with the American Express Centurion Lounge concept in the U.S., however, American Express also operates several international variants of this lounge concept around the world called International American Express Lounges.

-There is currently 1 Centurion Lounge each in Hong Kong and Argentina, 2 American Express Lounges each in Australia and India, and 6 Centurion Clubs in Mexico.
+There is currently 1 Centurion Lounge each in Hong Kong and Argentina, 2 American Express Lounges each in Australia (Sydney and Melbourne) and India, and 6 Centurion Clubs in Mexico.
 While they’re all called different things, the standard offerings are fairly similar to provide a consistent experience across the board, similar to the U.S. counterparts.

 In this post, we’ll be looking at the new American Express Airport Lounge at Australia’s Sydney Airport, reviewing: